fish-shell/fish-shell/doc_src/language.rst

 - 123 means that the command was not executed because the command name contained invalid characters.

-- 124 means that the command was not executed because none of the wildcards in the command produced any matches.
+- 124 means that the command was not executed because a wildcard in a context requiring a match produced no matches.

 - 125 means that while an executable with the specified name was located, the operating system could not actually execute the command.